 95% of candidates say that the reputation of the company they’re applying for is a key consideration when applying for a new job.
 That stat alone should give you pause if you’re not actively managing your employer brand at this moment.

 Candidates value reputation, and they want to know that your company has a good one.
-This is the core benefit and importance of a solid employer branding strategy.
+This is a core benefit and important for a solid employer branding strategy.

 But on top of that, strong employer branding has been known to improve performance and efficiency metrics across an organization, including in: